-Join Scott Simpson for an in-depth discussion in this video Folder actions, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Folder actions, part of Learning AppleScript.

 …One of the handy things Mac OS X allows is what are called folder actions.…These are a way to associate AppleScripts…with certain events happening within a designated folder.…You can hook scripts onto these actions: adding things to a folder,…closing a folder window, opening a folder, and removing items from a folder.…Moving a finder window is listed in…the documentation, but it isn't currently available.…The language reference goes into a lot more detail about these,…but right now I want to show you a basic example.…A folder action sends an event to whatever script is associated with it.…

 So, in order to respond to that event, you have to write a handler.…I'll write, on adding folder items to.…And, that's going to be the name of my handler.…So, I'll have to write, end adding folder items to.…And then, I have to tell it what to do.…So, we're talking about thisFolder, it's going to be a variable that…holds the name of the folders that I associate with the script.…And then, I'll write, after receiving someItems.…

 - Using conditionals and creating loops

 2. Using AppleScript with Applications

 3. Your App in the Real World